AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/volume_ios.md

 ### Adjust the in-ear monitor volume

-In audio recording, mixing, and playback, you can call `setInEarMonitoringVolume` to adjust the volume of the in-ear monitor.
+In audio recording, mixing, and playback, to adjust the volume of the in-ear monitor, call `setInEarMonitoringVolume` .

 <div class="alert note">Call enableInEarMonitoring(true) before calling this method.</div>